-As at 31 December 2022, revenue totaling Baht 464 million is expected to be recognised in the future in respect of performance obligations under contracts with customers that are unsatisfied (or partially unsatisfied) (2021: Baht 421 million) (the Company only: Baht 54 million, 2021: Baht 9 million).
+As at 31 December 2023, revenue totaling Baht 516 million is expected to be recognised in the future in respect of performance obligations under contracts with customers that are unsatisfied (or partially unsatisfied) (2022: Baht 464 million) (the Company only: Baht 39 million, 2022: Baht 54 million).
 The Group expects to satisfy these performance obligations within 10 years.

-The above information does not include revenue to be recognised for the unsatisfied portions of performance obligations related to contracts with a duration of one year or less and where the revenue is recognised in the amount to which the entity has a right to invoice.
+The above information does not include revenue to be recognised for the unsatisfied portions of performance obligations related to contracts with a duration of one year or shorter.
+In addition, it does not include income from operating lease agreements, for which the Group has disclosed anticipated future minimum rentals receivable under non-cancellable operating leases in Note 17.2.